Olaudah Equiano: Later years, radical connections

-Equiano was a prominent figure in London and often served as a spokesman for the black community.
-He was one of the leading members of the Sons of Africa, a small abolitionist group composed of free Africans in London.
+In London, Equiano was one of the leading members of the Sons of Africa, a small abolitionist group composed of free Africans.
 They were closely allied with the Society for the Abolition of the Slave Trade.
 Equiano's comments on issues were published in newspapers such as the Public Advertiser and the Morning Chronicle.
 He replied to James Tobin in 1788, in the Public Advertiser, attacking two of his pamphlets and a related book from 1786 by Gordon Turnbull.
 Equiano had more of a public voice than most Africans or Black Loyalists and he seized various opportunities to use it.

 Equiano was an active member of the radical working-class London Corresponding Society (LCS), which campaigned for democratic reform.
 In 1791–92, touring the British Isles with his autobiography and drawing on abolitionist networks he brokered connections for the LCS, including what may have been the Society's first contacts with the United Irishmen.

-In Belfast, where his appearance in May 1791 was celebrated by abolitionists who five years previously had defeated plans to commission vessels in the port for the Middle Passage, Equiano was hosted by the leading United Irishman, publisher of their Painite newspaper the Northern Star, Samuel Neilson.
+In Belfast, where his appearance in May 1791 was celebrated by abolitionists who five years previously had defeated plans to commission vessels in the port for the Middle Passage, Equiano was hosted by a leading United Irishman, publisher of their Painite newspaper the Northern Star, Samuel Neilson.
+As articulated by Theobald Wolfe Tone, the United Irishmen employed the same argument for the emancipation of their Catholic fellow countrymen, as Equiano had for the abolition of slavery.
+As a matter of justice, men cannot be denied rights because of any incapacity, whether of ignorance or of intemperance, for which the laws under which they are made to live are themselves responsible.

 Following the onset of war with revolutionary France, leading members of the LCS, including Thomas Hardy with whom Equiano lodged in 1792, were charged with treason, and in 1799, following evidence of communication between leading members and the insurrectionary United Irishmen, the society was suppressed.